Talal Yassine: Recognition

 Yassine received a Medal of the Order of Australia in 2010 for his services to business, education, and multicultural community.
 He was promoted to Member of the Order of Australia in the 2024 King's Birthday Honours for "significant service to business, and to the community".

 Yassine received the Professional of the Year Award in 2012 from Australian Muslim Achievement Awards.
 He won the Man of the Year Award on the 2016 Australian Muslim Achievement Awards, with Crescent Wealth winning Business of the Year Award and Event of the Year Award.
 During the 24th Sir Syed Day organised by Aligarh Muslim University Alumni of Australia on 11 February 2017 he was given recognition for his outstanding contribution to the community.
 He was included in The Muslim 500: The World's 500 Most Influential Muslims in 2016, 2017 and 2018.

 Personal life

-In an interview by the Australian Broadcasting Corporation's Radio National on 22 July 2018, Yassine said that he is married with three daughters and a son.
+Yassine is married and has several children.